keefers13/HTML-and-CSS-Projects./README.md

 # HTML-and-CSS-Projects.
-Projects principally using HTML and CSS
+Projects principally using HTML and CSS. <br>
 This repository is created to highlight projects displaying HTML and CSS